mvolkmann/blog/src/smalltalk/41-morphic.md

 drag a color swatch onto the instance variable.

 Color swatches can be dragged from one menu to another to copy colors.
+Fonts can also be dragged from one menu to another to copy fonts.

 (2) If the morph is embedded in another morph, this changes the owner to world, which unembeds it.